 A good one is RescueTime.
 This is software that runs securely in the background on your computer and mobile devices, tracking time spent on applications and websites, giving you and your colleage an accurate picture of how you spent your day.
 It gives you detailed reports and data based on your activity, and then allows you to judge how efficient you are on a daily basis.
 You'll probably be surprised at how inefficient you are (and it is definitely a good idea that you use the tool before you ask anyone else to do so).

 Quantifying your efficiency is useful mainly because it allows you to aim higher.
 You can gamify the process, incentivise a colleague who finds it hard to focus by setting an efficiency target.
 Indeed, handled correctly and with sympathy this could be something for the whole team to compete over, in a fun rather than a scary way.

 As with all of these apps the process will work only with your colleagues' buy in and for the correct bunch of people.
-(See also: 7 free iPad business apps to get you started and Best iPhone apps: Five free apps for teaching you how-to do something.)

 How to motivate a team using the cloud

 Here at PC Advisor our employer recently moved from traditional desktop email and productivity software to Google's hosted services such as Gmail and Google Docs.
 It couldn't come fast enough for the team, as we were already using Google's tools, albeit by using our own personal Google accounts.

 These days your colleagues are likely to access email remotely using any device they own, whether you'd like them to or not.
 You can use webmail as a means of allowing them to work more flexibly, leaving the office early in order to triage email on the train, for instance.